 During the reconcile step, the Import tool checks the related Tier 1 records in your database to ensure that the information you are trying to import matches an existing Tier 1 record.

-- If, during the reconcile step, your file is found to contain errors, you will see a yellow alert icon in the Import Progress palette.
+If, during the reconcile step, your file is found to contain errors, you will see an alert icon in the Import Progress palette.

-- Before you can import, you will get the warning message "Some rows contain errors."
+Before you can import, you will get the warning message.
 These rows will not be imported.
 As with validate errors, you should download the .csv for all errors, located under the "Validated" section of the Import page, fix the error rows, and upload them as a separate import.

 Import and Post Processing